quibble-dev/tailwindcss-inner-border/README.md

 # tailwindcss-inner-border
-Tailwindcss plugin for adding perfect inner borders.
+Tailwindcss plugin that provides utilities for creating inner borders.